Crell/Serde/README.md

 Serde (pronounced "seer-dee") is a fast, flexible, powerful, and easy to use serialization and deserialization library for PHP that supports a number of standard formats.
 It draws inspiration from both Rust's Serde crate and Symfony Serializer, although it is not directly based on either.

-At this time, Serde supports serializing PHP objects to and from PHP arrays, JSON, YAML, and CSV files.
+At this time, Serde supports serializing PHP objects to and from PHP arrays, JSON, YAML, TOML, and CSV files.
 It also supports serializing to JSON or CSV via a stream.
 Further support is planned, but by design can also be extended by anyone.

 ## Install